I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_cameracontrol_region_of_interest_s.md

 If <b>TRUE</b>, the device should lock the white balance setting to the current value.

 This member should be ignored if <b>FocusRect</b> is not a valid value.

-`FocusRect`

-A <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure that specifies the rectangular region in which the device should set the focus.
-This structure is available only to Windows apps.

-If <b>FocusRect</b> is not a valid value, or if all members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure are zero, the device should focus the center of the image and the remaining members of this structure can be ignored.

-The rectangle's coordinates are with respect to the preview video resolution.

 ## Requirements